colepurbaugh/undergrowth-node/dietpi/v1.0 (working, needs hard reset mid install)/README.md

-# DietPi Configuration v5 for Undergrowth Node
+# DietPi Configuration v1.0 (Stable) for Undergrowth Node

-This directory contains the configuration files and automation scripts for setting up Raspberry Pi nodes running the undergrowth-node application using DietPi v5.
+This directory contains the configuration files and automation scripts for setting up Raspberry Pi nodes running the undergrowth-node application using DietPi v1.0.

 ## Overview

-DietPi v5 represents a significant update from v4, introducing several improvements:
+DietPi v1.0 represents a stable configuration with proven reliability:
+- Based on working backup configuration from successful deployments
 - Automated willa user creation for secure rsync access
 - Enhanced networking service hang detection and recovery
 - Improved sensor initialization and error handling